-In Guatemala, there are regulations regarding importing electric vehicles, and several incentives to reduce the cost of their implementation are in place.
+In Guatemala, there are several incentives to reduce the cost of electric vehicles in place.
 However, most of these incentives apply in only three regions in Guatemala.
-Two regulations in progress, the Law on Incentives for the Import of Non-Conventional Energy Automobiles, presented in 2018, and the Law on Electromobility, introduced in 2019, have not been approved yet.
+There are regulations regarding importing electric vehicles.
+Two regulations, in progress, the Law on Incentives for the Import of Non-Conventional Energy Automobiles, presented in 2018, and the Law on Electromobility, introduced in 2019, have not been approved yet.